Willie169/termux-sh/README.md

 - [box64-wine64-winetricks.sh](box64-wine64-winetricks.sh): Install and setup box64, wine64, and winetricks to be ran on a Debian bookworm ARM64, such as the proot-distro Debian bookworm ARM64.
 - [xmrig-install.sh](xmrig-install.sh): Clone and compile xmrig, the official Monero (XMR) miner.
 - [proot-install-debian01.sh](proot-install-debian01.sh): Install proot-distro Debian bookworm ARM64 with overridden alias "debian01".
 - [proot-install-nethunter.sh](proot-install-nethunter.sh): Install proot-distro Kali Linux Nethunter from [https://github.com/sagar040/proot-distro-nethunter](https://github.com/sagar040/proot-distro-nethunter).
 Enter Build ID after it, enter "KBDEXKMTE" for everything.
-Nov.
-14, 2024 notes: awaiting the author to fix [the Failed to retrieve SHA256 checksum issue](https://github.com/sagar040/proot-distro-nethunter/issues/5).

 Look into the files for more information.